 The balls the Mayans used were made of rubber and ranged in size from a soccer ball to a softball.
 They were heavy, weighing eight pounds and more.
 Two teams played the game as they tried to get the ball into stone rings located high on the sides of the walls, without using their hands.
 Once a team successfully got the ball through the high stone ring, the game was over.
 However, a deadly outcome was a Mayan ritual.
 The leader of the losing team was killed as a human sacrifice to keep the Gods happy ensuring the Mayan people good health, good fortune and bountiful crops.

-Using a Mayan Ball and Feng Shui
+Using a Mayan Ball for Auspicious Energy

 The symbolic use of the Mayan ball in feng shui keeps away negative energy, provides protection when traveling, and promotes a calm feeling when needed.
 When traveling, it relieves any form of travel sickness and can alleviate fears, such as the fear of flying.
 The internal chime keeps evil away.
-Wear a Mayan ball as a necklace; hang in a window or from the rear view mirror of a car.
+Wear a Mayan ball as a necklace; hang in a window or from the rearview mirror of a car.

-Mayan Ball Necklace
+Wear a Mayan Ball Necklace

 Wearing a Mayan ball necklace as a personal talisman brings you protection and good luck.
 Wear one when traveling or try it if you need extra good fortune in a meeting.